google/opencasebook/patents.md

 grant may not be well-defined.
 Finally, the distribution of open source-licensed software may have implications for patent exhaustion.

-This chapter presents materials related to five separate but related issues:
+This chapter presents materials related to four separate but related issues:

 1. **Explicit licenses:** Express language in open source licenses granting patent licenses;
 2. **Implicit Licenses:** The existence and scope of implied patent licenses in open source licenses;
-3. **Express but Non-specific Licenses:** Express grants in open source licenses that do not include the term "patent;"
+3. **Express but Non-specific Licenses:** Express grants in open source licenses that do not include the term "patent;" and
-4. **Patent Exhaustion:** The doctrine of patent exhaustion and its applicability to the distribution of open source software; and
+4. **Patent Exhaustion:** The doctrine of patent exhaustion and its applicability to the distribution of open source software.
-5. **License Termination:** Circumstances that can lead to an ineffective or terminated patent grant.

 [^PatentabilityDiscussion]: The exact scope of what is patentable within a